4xeoz/compsoc/README.md

 ---

-This README was generated with ❤️ by the CompSoc WebMasters Team 2024/2025 .
+This README was generated with ❤️ by the CompSoc WebMasters 2024/2025 .